History of New Thought

 “Focusing on the whole person to maximize health and wellness for life.”

 The history of the New Thought movement developed in the US during the 19th century.
 New Thought is a practical spirituality that promotes the fullness of living, through constructive thinking and affirmations.

 According to a website dedicated to The Secret, “Divine Science, Unity Church, and Religious Science are organizations that developed from the New Thought movement.
 Each teaches that Infinite Intelligence or God is the sole reality.
 Adherents believe that sickness is the result of the failure to realize this truth.
 In this line of thinking, healing is accomplished by the affirmation of oneness with the Infinite Intelligence or God.

 Contemporary writers and teachers include Louise Hay, Michael Beckwith, Wayne W. Dyer and Abraham-Hicks.

 According to the Law of Attraction, a person’s thoughts dictates the reality of their lives, whether or not they’re aware of it.
-If a person really wants something and truly believe it’s possible, they will attract it into their lives.” [end quote]
+If a person really wants something and truly believes it’s possible, they will attract it into their lives.” [end quote]

 What’s the difference between New Age and New Thought?